ghayat2/Agnostic_Fairness/README.md

 where:
 1. w_protected=\<w_protected\>: weight with which to reweight every sample of the minority class
-1. bias=\<bias\>: the version of the dataset to use, i.e. bias ranges from 0.5 to 0.8 and represents the ratio of `majority : minority` in each class.
+1. bias=\<bias\>: the version of the dataset to use, i.e. bias ranges from 0.5 to 0.8 and represents the ratio of `majority : minority` of each class.
 1. start\_epoch=\<start_epoch\> : the epoch to start from if the model has already been trained
 1. num\_epoch=\<num_epoch\>
 1. val\_mode=\<val\_mode>: whether to train the model in validation mode